GRE QUANT PREP

 How much time should I spend per question?

 The raw average is 1 minute 45 seconds, but timing should vary by type.
-Quantitative Comparison: 60 to 90 seconds via simplification.
-Standard multiple-choice: around 1 minute 45 seconds to 2 minutes.
-Select-one-or-more: 2 to 3 minutes — you must check every option.
-If a question is blocking you, make an educated guess and move on.
-There is no penalty for wrong answers on the GRE.
+Quantitative Comparison can often be solved in 60 to 90 seconds.
+Standard multiple-choice usually needs around 1 minute 45 seconds to 2 minutes.
+Select-one-or-more questions often need 2 to 3 minutes because every option must be checked.

 Can I use a calculator on GRE Quant?